falkhazam/RecipesNRatings/README.md

   frameborder="0"
 ></iframe>

 We can see that the majority lie in the 0-5000 calorie mark.
 However, some data is lying in the upper 40k range, which might have a negative impact on our analyses.
-Therefore, I set the limit to 2000 calories as this is the limit of what most reasonable recipes have in calories.
-I simply filtered out values with calories greater than 2000.
+Therefore, we set the limit to 2000 calories as this is the limit of what most reasonable recipes have in calories. we simply filtered out values with calories greater than 2000.
 A reason for why they might have large amounts of calories is that they might not be for one person, or the person posting could have either made a mistake or trolling.
 This can be seen especially in the 'minutes' column, where a contributer posted a recipe that would take millions of minutes.

-Therefore, I filtered out based on these 5 points:
+Therefore, we filtered out based on these 5 points:
 * calories < 2000
 * carb PVD <100
 * protein PVD <100